 Understand: Young monks and nuns are orphans being cared for by the temple elders themselves.
 They feed them out of their own alms bowls.
 A small donation at a temple is not only appropriate but can be a sign of thanks.

 be an informed customer

 The gem deposits found in Myanmar’s northern region have the highest quality jade in the world, but in the “Land of the Gems,” gems can hold a dark curse.
 Why?
-The gem trade in Myanmar consisting of the mining, distribution, and manufacture is brutal.
-Most of the gems mined in Myanmar are not cut for use in Myanmar, instead they are transported to other countries.
+The gem trade in Myanmar consisting of mining, distribution, and manufacturing is brutal.
+Most of the gems mined in Myanmar are not cut for use in Myanmar, instead, they are transported to other countries.
 The laborers living around and working at these mines do so in poverty.
 In fact, the U.S. banned trade in Myanmar jade and rubies in 2013 for the country’s human rights violations.
-An article by The New York Times called rubies from Myanmar blood red beauties.
+An article by The New York Times called rubies from Myanmar blood-red beauties.